-The Toyota C-HR handles well, although the engine noise under harsh acceleration blights its overall refinement
+The Toyota C-HR hybrid handles well, although the engine noise under harsh acceleration blights its overall refinement

 With a relatively modest 120bhp on tap, 0-62mph takes 11 seconds in the 1.8-litre C-HR.
-This is by no means quick, although the 2.0-litre fares a little better with its 182bhp sending it from 0-62mph in 8.2 seconds.
-The top speeds achieved by each powertrain are 105 and 112mph respectively.
+This is by no means quick, although the 2.0-litre fares a little better, with its 182bhp sending it from 0-62mph in 8.2 seconds.
+The top speeds of each powertrain are 105 and 112mph respectively.
 It’s worth bearing in mind that although the MINI Countryman plug-in hybrid is more expensive, it can cover a useful 20-odd miles on electricity alone and will also do 0-62mph in 6.8 seconds.

 The Toyota C-HR deals well with the UK’s less-than-perfect road surfaces.
 It’s reasonably engaging through a corner thanks to its light steering, and its tall suspension springs ensure that there’s not much in the way of body lean when changing direction.